Shashankdotio/Eye-Disease-Classification-AML/README.md

 ## 🏁 Final Notes
 This project demonstrates how combining **deep learning–based feature extraction** with **classical machine learning** can produce strong results in medical image classification.

-We thank Prof. Alizadeh for their support!
+We thank Prof. Alizadeh for their support !